pulsejet/nextcloud-oidc-login/README.md

 **Note:**
 - If necessary, restart Nextcloud to clear the APCu cache for the config file.
 - You can use the above `Mapper` method to map any arbitrary user attribute in Keycloak to output with standard userdata, allowing use of arbitrary fields for `id`, etc.
+- Only Keycloak **roles** are mapped to Nextcloud groups.
+Assigning users to a Keycloak **group** alone will do nothing unless roles/attributes are assigned to the group.